butterflyology/tidy_Baseball_Data/README.md

 6. 22 August - Uploaded Ch.
 6 code and exercises.
 7. 24 August - Cleaned code and centered figures.
 8. 28 August - Fixed figures in Ch.2, began work on Ch.7
+9. 4 October - Found error in code for Figure 5.2, updated Ch.7